Close the left navigation

 Oil and water separator, novel sorbents, cleanup columns

-An oil and water separator at a Superfund cleanup site in Montana tests the effectiveness of clays for PAH removal (A).
+An oil and water separator at a Superfund cleanup site in Montana was used to test the effectiveness of clays for PAH removal (A).
 A close-up view and novel sorbents (B and C) with high capacity and high affinity for chlorophenols and PAHs.
-When these sorbents were packed in cleanup columns (D), they allowed good hydraulic conductivity and reduced toxins in the filtered water (D).
+When these sorbents were packed in cleanup columns (D), they allowed good hydraulic conductivity and reduced the level of toxins in the filtered water (D).

 (Photo courtesy of Tim Phillips)

-The team is now developing broad-acting enterosorbent materials that can be added to food and water to reduce exposure to harmful mixtures of contaminants following natural disasters and other emergencies.
-They demonstrated that these enterosorbent materials can significantly decrease the toxicity of harmful contaminants and mixtures using lab studies with Hydra vulgaris, an organism with very low tolerance for hazardous substances.
+The team also developed broad-acting enterosorbent materials that can be added to food and water to reduce exposure to harmful mixtures of contaminants following natural disasters and other emergencies.
+They demonstrated that these enterosorbent materials can significantly decrease the toxicity of harmful contaminants and mixtures in lab studies using living organisms with very low tolerance for hazardous substances, such as Hydra vulgaris, Lemna minor, and Caenorhabditis elegans.

-Texas EnteroSorbents, Inc. has been granted a worldwide exclusive license through TAMU for further testing and commercialization of this new technology, patent pending.
-The team aims to investigate and develop these materials so they can be delivered to first responders and vulnerable populations through food, vitamins, snacks, tablets, or drinking water during emergencies and natural disasters to reduce the toxicity of harmful contaminants and to protect human and animal health.
+Texas EnteroSorbents, Inc. has been granted a worldwide exclusive license through TAMU for further testing and commercialization of this new technology, which would be delivered to first responders and vulnerable populations through food, vitamins, snacks, tablets, or drinking water during emergencies and natural disasters to reduce the toxicity of harmful contaminants and to protect human and animal health.